0lumide/StrokeGadget/README.md

-# My Versal Stroke Gadget gadget
+# My Versal StrokeGadget gadget

 This is a gadget, that utilizes versal-gadget-api to practice strokes.
 It uses data from the kanjiVg project